 The primary goal of drug therapy is to improve sleep, but many of the medications may relieve other symptoms of fibromyalgia, including depression and low energy.

-Antidepressants, known as tricyclics, are commonly prescribed for fibromyalgia patients, primarily to reduce sleeplessness and muscle pain; treating depression is a secondary benefit for those suffering from both depression disorder and fibromyalgia.
-The tricyclic drug most commonly used for fibromyalgia is amitriptyline.
-Other tricyclics include doxepin, imipramine, trazodone and nortriptyline.
-Side effects may be repeated with these medications, although, generally, only small doses are necessary for relief of fibromyalgia.
+Antidepressants are commonly prescribed for fibromyalgia patients, primarily to reduce sleeplessness and muscle pain; treating depression is a secondary benefit for those suffering from both depression disorder and fibromyalgia.
+Generally, only small doses are necessary for relief of fibromyalgia.
 Side effects most often reported include dry mouth, blurred vision, sexual dysfunction, weight gain, difficulty in urinating, disturbances in heart rhythm, drowsiness and dizziness.
 Blood pressure may drop suddenly when sitting up or standing.
-Like all medications, tricyclics must be taken as directed; an overdose can be life threatening.
+Like all medications, these must be taken as directed; an overdose can be life threatening.

-Baelofan relaxes muscle spasms in specific locations without affecting overall muscle function.
-It is related to the tricyclic antidepressants and has similar side effects, the most common being dry mouth, drowsiness and dizziness.
+Antispasmodic medication is used to relax muscle spasms in specific locations without affecting overall muscle function.
+It has similar side effects, the most common being dry mouth, drowsiness and dizziness.

 Because fibromyalgia often develops when a woman reaches menopause, some experts believe that estrogen replacement therapy may have special benefits for fibromyalgia patients, in addition to protection against heart disease, osteoporosis and, possibly, Alzheimer’s disease.
 Women who take estrogen therapy seem to fall asleep faster, have longer periods of REM sleep, have fewer wakeful periods, and sleep longer than those not taking estrogen.
 Taking estrogen shortly before going to bed is most helpful.

 For relief of pain, a single paracetamol may be used.
-Anti-inflammatory drugs, such as corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs), which include aspirin ibuprofen, and others, are less useful for the pain of fibromyalgia, since the pain is not caused by muscle inflammation.
-A number of patients are prescribed opioids, such as codeine or codeine combinations, for pain relief.
-One study indicated that many doctors prescribe opioids primarily because of the patients’ expressions of pain, not from any objective criteria, such as cause, duration, pain severity and physical findings.
+Anti-inflammatory drugs, and non-steroidal anti-inflammatory drugs (NSAIDs), are less useful for the pain of fibromyalgia, since the pain is not caused by muscle inflammation.
+A number of patients are prescribed opioids, for pain relie.
 Physicians are urged to take a careful medical and psychological profile of the patient before prescribing them, and periodically evaluate the patient for continuing pain relief, side effects and indications of abuse.

 Anti-convulsants have been known to control fibromyalgia when it stabilises the central nervous system, making it less excitable or irritable.
 In fibromyalgia, there is central sensitization with wind up of the nerves – using a membrane stabilizer (anti-convulsants) will improve the overall symptoms of these patients.
-Examples of such medications include Lyrica (Pregabalin), Neurontin (Gabapentin), Tegretol (Carbamazepine), Epilim (Valporate).
 The doses used to treat fibromyalgia are much lower than that required to treat seizures and convulsion.